Overview

 In Sellercloud, you can track the inventory imported from FBA.

-- Go to Inventory > Manage Inventory > select a product.
+1. Navigate to Inventory > Manage Inventory and select a product.

 Inventory is added to FBA by creating and shipping FBA inbound shipments.
 Amazon receives the shipment, counts the inventory, and enters it into its FBA Inventory reports.

 Amazon may not receive all of your inventory at once.
-They may also decide to ship some inventory to a different Amazon fulfillment center, so some inventory may be available at a later date.
+They may also decide to ship some inventory to a different Amazon fulfillment center so that some inventory may be available at a later date.

 Pull Inventory Manually

-You can pull inventory for the individual product if it’s fulfilled by Amazon.
+You can pull inventory for an individual product if it’s fulfilled by Amazon.

-- Go to Catalog > Manage Catalog > select a product.
+1. Navigate to Catalog > Manage Catalog and select a product.

-The quantity will update and a grid will show the status of the product’s availability, including the earliest available time to pick.
+The quantity will update, and the grid will show the status of the product’s availability, including the earliest available time to pick.
 FBA inventory gets pulled with the FBA Manage Inventory report.

 How FBA Quantities Work and How to Track Them